guogangj/SysInfoDetector/README.md

 .NET Framework 4.7.2 Client Profile
 .NET Framework 4.7.2 Full
 </pre>
-That indicates what .NET Framework are installed on your Windows system.
+That indicates what .NET Frameworks are installed on your Windows system.